abe33/widjet-validation/README.md

 ];
 ```

+### Native Validation Support

+The default validators includes a general validator that relies on `checlValidity` and `ValidityState` from the browser APIs.

 ### Feedback Functions

 The validation feedback are handled by a group of three functions, one for cleaning the feedback for an input, and two to display success and error in the validation.